mission-chief-bot/Mission-Chief-Bot/README.md

 ## How to use
+The bot currently is a paid bot only, free trials are available at my own discretion- you'll have to email or ask in Discord for that.

 If you'd prefer to see a video tutorial you can watch it [here](https://www.youtube.com/watch?v=9adxIIqONTw) or follow the below:

 1. Download the code if you're a sponsor [here](https://github.com/jackbayliss/Mission-Chief-Bot/archive/master.zip) then extract the files to a folder of your choice (Just keep the files together)